Winplaybox/random-list/README.md

-# car-list
+# CAR BRANDS AND MODELS LIST

-CAR BRANDS AND MODELS LIST
+JSON string of all car brands and their models